Arcan3s/battlesnake-hackathon-starter/README.md

 ## Getting Started

 ### 1. Create Your Replit

 Click the button below to create a Replit project from this template:

 [![Run on Replit](https://repl.it/badge/github/BattlesnakeOfficial/starter-snake-python)](https://replit.com/@MathyouMB/battlesnake-hackathon-starter)

 You **will NEED** to have a Replit account in order to "remix" the project template.

+**NOTE:** Make sure you are logged into Replit first as you may hit an error if you are not logged in when you click "Remix This App".

 ---